AngelaSiruiZhu/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 3. Clustered Deferred

 Clustered Deferred separates geometry and lighting (G-buffer) and assigns lights into a 3D view-space cluster grid.
 The final fullscreen lighting pass reads G-buffer textures and evaluates only cluster-local lights.
 Because costly shading is removed from the geometry pass and lighting work is limited by cluster occupancy, frame times are the lowest in these measurements (~8 ms at 1,000 lights, ~31 ms at 5,000 lights).
 The implementation uses a fullscreen pass to avoid redundant shading and a storage buffer to hold cluster light lists; these choices minimize per-pixel work and explain the headroom seen in the numbers.
-The trade-off is that it cannot achieve transparency alone, and has to work with forward methods.
+The trade-off is that deferred rendering cannot handle transparency on its own and must be combined with forward rendering for such materials.

 ### Credits